Matt-Wilshaw/gymflex/TESTING.md

 - And the availability updates immediately

 **Tasks:**

-- [ ] Implement booking button and backend logic
+- [x] Implement booking button and backend logic
-- [ ] Handle capacity constraints and conflicts
+- [x] Handle capacity constraints and conflicts
-- [ ] Provide confirmation feedback to the user
+- [x] Provide confirmation feedback to the user
-- [ ] Test booking process
+- [x] Test booking process

 **Bug Tracking / Notes:**

+All tasks completed.

 ---

-## 5. Calendar and Bookings Panel Navigation
+## 2. Calendar and Bookings Panel Navigation

 **Story:**
 As a user, I want to navigate the calendar and toggle the bookings panel so that I can view sessions and manage my bookings without unwanted calendar jumps.